What Is the Spiritual Root of Overeating? How to Heal Your Relationship with Food by Looking Within

 Before I explain how overeating is correlated with our spirituality, I need to explain something about eyesight.
 It will seem off topic at first, but everything will come together, I promise!

-The Spiritual Root of Overeating: Let’s Start with an Anecdote
+The Spiritual Meaning of Overeating: Let’s Start with an Anecdote

-Like many people, I am nearsighted and I require glasses to see objects clearly at distance.
+Like many people, I am nearsighted and I require glasses to see objects clearly at a distance.
 From a Western perspective, my poor eyesight is caused by genetics.
-And also according to Western medicine, my eyes will only get worse over time.
+Also, according to Western medicine, my eyes will only get worse over time.
 Great.

 But let’s look at it from a metaphysical perspective.
-Many people — with the most influential person being Louise Hay — believe that the metaphysical cause of myopia (nearsightedness) is an unwillingness to see.
-(Can you already guess how this relates to the spiritual root of overeating?)
+Many people—with the most influential person being Louise Hay—believe that the metaphysical cause of myopia (nearsightedness) is an unwillingness to see.
+(Can you already guess how this relates to the spiritual meaning of overeating?)

 Once I discovered this, I took steps towards natural vision improvement and slashed my prescription in half over the course of a year.
 It blew my mind!
 My optometrist tried to rationalize it away, but I could tell he was deeply unsettled by it, because Western medicine firmly believes that the only way to fix myopia is through surgery.